grumpyjames/birding-almanac/features/a-200-bird-year/part-16-pulborough-brooks.md

 coach, and there are still spaces; let's go for it.
 What possible perils could a coach full of mixed ability birders present?

-The coach leaves from outside embankment station at 8am on the Saturday.
+The coach leaves from outside Embankment station at 8am on the Saturday.
 I'm there before the coach is; I mooch about in a way that broadcasts "too tired to interact with people right now" - this works perfectly, and I board the coach having only had to confirm my identity to the organiser.

-There's mild consternation when a family of folk delays the set off time by turning up late.
+There's mild consternation when a family of folk delays the set-off time by turning up late.
 Inside the coach, the population is split.
 There's a pleasing balance of "they're only five minutes away" versus "well, they know the rules, we can't wait for everyone".
 My two minds can see both sides of this